p0nce/life-idioms/articles/Futuristic ideas not being pursued.md

 If one could synthesize "status", there would be less of need to spend its life pursuing status at the expense of others.

 Through virtual reality, people could experience low or high status at will, leading to "status awareness".
+This is a very dangerous idea, since the idea of going upper class is structuring the whole society.

+But this will be helpful to...

+## Further the rebuilding of the organization

+Today organizations rely on status, ostracism, and material advantages to function.
+Power is concentrated to hide information and appeal to our gregarious minds.
+Their primary mechanism is obedience.

+There are lots of attempt to improve the organization, from sociocracy to holacracy.
+The new ways tend to conceal the inherent conflicts instead of giving them a corpse, and also increase engagement.
+Their primary mechanisme is status.

+We need to find fair structures that can work with low-engagement AND fluid power AND unbalanced access to the power of speech.
+What will keep people motivated?